MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 1. Enter `cd` to your Teams app project directory.
 2. Enter `teamsfx add cicd` command to start the interactive command process.
 3. Select an environment from the command prompt.
-4. Select **Azure DevOps** as CI/CD provider.
+4. Select **Azure DevOps** as CI or CD provider.
-5. Select at least one template from these options: CI, CD, Provision, and Publish to Teams.
+5. Select at least one template from these options: CI, CD, Provision, or Publish to Teams.
 7. Open the template and customize the workflows that fit into your scenarios.
 8. Follow the README files under `.azure/pipelines` to set up the workflow in Azure DevOps.